Overlooking

 drkrm

-is honored to present Ansel Adams Los Angeles, rarely seen photographs
+is pleased to present Ansel Adams Los Angeles, rarely seen photographs

 that reveal the lost landscape and lifestyle of a prewar Los Angeles.